The number of satellites is rapidly increasing, and China operates the second-most of any country.

 Satellite antennas in Shanghai.
 Credit: gui jun peng, Shutterstock

 Space is getting crowded.
 While the U.S. still owns and operates the vast majority of satellites in space, China is the world’s second-largest operator of satellites, with most owned by the government and People’s Liberation Army.
-China's fleet of privately-owned satellites is also increasing as more commercial satellite companies enter the market and expand — a trend that suits China's military-civil fusion policy as it seeks to foster close ties between government and commercial interests in the burgeoning industry.
+China's fleet of privately-owned satellites is also increasing as more commercial satellite companies enter the market and expand — a trend that suits China's military-civil fusion policy as it seeks to foster close ties between government and commercial interest

 Exclusive longform investigative journalism, Q&As, news and analysis, and data on Chinese business elites and corporations.
 We publish China scoops you won't find anywhere else.